KL-Maria-Aicha/UDRMS/README.md

 See the UML diagram file included in this repository for the full class diagram, showing relationships between Person, Student, Room, Dormitory, Restaurant, MenuItem, User, and DatabaseManager.

-## Demo Video

-Link: PASTE_YOUR_YOUTUBE_LINK_HERE

 ## Author

-- Name: YOUR NAME HERE
+- Name: KALOUNE Maria Aicha
-- Course: ENSIA — OOP / GUI project
+- Course: ENSIA — OOP